Cottage Cheese Mashed Potatoes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Cottage cheese mashed potatoes in a white bowl with butter and chives.
+Cottage cheese mashed potatoes in a large bowl with a serving spoon and topped with butter.

 Want to save this recipe?